 - At least one of the Board of Directors meetings each year must be open to all members of the Kuali community.
 It should be held during or adjacent to one of the Kuali conferences, coinciding with the membership meeting described in Article V, (above).
 The Board of Directors should report on the status of the Kuali Foundation, including the status of Kuali Projects, financial status of the Kuali Foundation, and vision for the coming year.
 There will also be an open floor for community members so the Board of Directors can hear the concerns of its members, and take questions.

-6.7 Vacancies.
-If an individual elected or appointed to the Board of Directors is incapacitated or resigns, the Board of Directors may appoint an individual to the Board of Directors for the remainder of that vacant person’s term.
+6.5 Vacancies.
+If an individual currently serving on the Board of Directors is incapacitated or resigns, the Board of Directors may appoint an individual to the Board of Directors for the remainder of that vacant person’s term.

 Article VII: Officers